ng-Classic/ng-classic/aio/content/guide/upgrade.md

 [Lazy loading][AioGuideGlossaryLazyLoading] is a technique that defers the loading of required assets and code resources until they are actually used.
 This reduces startup time and increases efficiency, especially when running different frameworks in the same application.

-When migrating large applications from AngularJS to Angular Classicusing a hybrid approach, you want to migrate some of the most commonly used features first, and only use the less commonly used features if needed.
+When migrating large applications from AngularJS to Angular Classic using a hybrid approach, you want to migrate some of the most commonly used features first, and only use the less commonly used features if needed.
 Doing so helps you ensure that the application is still providing a seamless experience for your users while you are migrating.

-In most environments where both Angular Classicand AngularJS are used to render the application, both frameworks are loaded in the initial bundle being sent to the client.
+In most environments where both Angular Classic and AngularJS are used to render the application, both frameworks are loaded in the initial bundle being sent to the client.
 This results in both increased bundle size and possible reduced performance.

 Overall application performance is affected in cases where the user stays on Angular-rendered pages because the AngularJS framework and application are still loaded and running, even if they are never accessed.